tytydraco/yessleep/out/The_night_watcher.md

 I could feel my body deteriorating.
 I could no longer eat, no longer sleep, and due to this, no longer able to preform simple tasks.
 I got fired, and my life fell into a pit of despair.
 This however, also enlightened some form of rage within me.
 I was angry at this creature for destroying me.
 For watching me.
 Why me?

 So that night, I was prepared.
 I stayed up, as per usual, and the yellow light showed up once again.
-Now my curtains were usually closed, but they fail to cover up my entire window, so there’s always a little crack in the corner.
 I slowly snuck up from my bed, dodging the light, hoping that it didn’t notice my movements.

 I stood, and picked up a knife from my bedside drawer and swung open my curtains.